Zabraniak/LinkedListHandler/README.md

 | ![LinkedList1](https://i.imgur.com/zrxFYV4.png) | ![LinkedList2](https://i.imgur.com/eTAuh9b.png) |

 ## Contributing
 Contributions are welcome!
-If you have any improvements or new features to add, feel free to fix this repository, make your changes, and submit a pull request.
+If you have any improvements or new features to add, feel free to fork this repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.